What is Proactive Customer Support?

 By far the best benefit we imagine is the improved quality of your customer experience.
 As your customers feel prioritized and get stellar CX from your business, your satisfaction ratings improve.
 More satisfied customers that think you care about their needs are easier to retain, improving your retention rates as well.

 Great, so we know the benefits of proactive customer support.
-Aside from the general benefits, proactive support is important because 87% customers expect a proactive strategy from brands.
-Now let’s check out the core differences with normal or reactive support.
+Aside from the general benefits, proactive support is important because 87% of customers expect a proactive strategy from brands.
+Now let’s check out the core differences between normal and reactive support.

 Reactive vs. Proactive customer support